aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 * the Aptos blockchain itself, which generates and stores the immutable ledger of confirmed transactions and
 * the validation process, which implements the consensus algorithm to validate transactions and add them to the Aptos blockchain immutable ledger.

+### Aptos ecosystem

+- Aptos ecosystem refers to various components of the Aptos blockchain network and their interactions.
+It involves the community, community-driven projects, and events.

+### Aptos Explorer

+- Aptos Explorer is a product that helps users to examine in detail the activities on the blockchain, which include account information, validators, and transactions.
+- This tool help users to be certain of the work they do using Aptos wallets as well as other areas in the blockchain.
+Find out more at: [Use the Aptos Explorer](https://aptos.dev/guides/use-aptos-explorer/).

 ### Aptos Framework
 The Aptos Framework defines the public API for blockchain updates and the structure of on-chain data.
 It defines the business logic and access control for the three key pillars of Aptos functionality: payments, treasury, and on-chain governance.
 It is implemented as a set of modules written in the Move programming language and stored on-chain as Move bytecode.